heal

 1. (transitive) To make better from a disease, wound, etc.; to revive or cure.

-This bandage will heal your cut.
+This bandage will help to heal your cut.

 2. (intransitive) To become better or healthy again.